tobi97h/AspSecretsProvider/README.md

 # In prod

-As env variable with a corresponding json value for the class (single line) `export SECA='{ "testsecret" : "hello1" }'`.
+As env variable with a corresponding json value for the class (single line) `export SECA_ExampleSecretModelA='{ "testsecret" : "hello1" }'`.

 # Retrieving a Secret